 2. Put On The Appropriate Protective Clothing

-To prevent getting any herbicide on your skin, put on some long sleeves that you don't mind getting dirty and put on a pair of thick rubber gloves.
+To prevent getting herbicide on your skin, put on long sleeves that you don't mind getting dirty and a pair of thick rubber gloves.

-Wearing waders or rain boots may also be a good idea because they won't absorb the chemical and prevent you from tracking it into your house.
+Wearing waders or rain boots may also be a good idea because they will not absorb the chemical and will prevent you from tracking it into your house.

 3. Choose The Appropriate Tank Sprayer